connectwithprakash/dsa-coding/one_last_mile/coding_problems/trees/subtree_of_another_tree.md

 4. **Value as filter** - Checking values first can optimize tree comparisons

-5. **Recursive elegance** - The main function is remarkably concise
+5. **Recursive simplicity** - The main function is remarkably concise

 ## What I Learned

-The solution beautifully demonstrates problem composition - using `isSameTree` as a black box to solve a more complex problem.
+The solution effectively demonstrates problem composition - using `isSameTree` as a black box to solve a more complex problem.
 The critical insight is continuing the search even after a failed match when values are equal, because the actual subtree might be deeper.
-The OR chain elegantly handles the "found anywhere" requirement.
+The OR chain cleanly handles the "found anywhere" requirement.
 This pattern of building on previous solutions is common in tree problems and shows good problem-solving methodology.